rabbitmq/rabbitmq-website/site/ha.md

-Should a mirror fail, there is little to be done other than some bookkeeping: the leader remains the leader and no client need take any action or be informed of the failure.
+Should a mirror fail, there is little to be done other than some bookkeeping: the leader remains the leader and no client need to take any action or be informed of the failure.
 Note that mirror failures may not be detected immediately and the interruption of the per-connection flow control mechanism can delay message publication.
 The details are described